Show by Label

 You can connect your PC to either the mini-USB of the ESP32 module, or start to use the mini-USB to USB-C adapter.
 When you have made the connection, the red power LED on the ESP32 module should light-up and your PC probably will give a signal that a new device is connected.

 I’m assuming that you already installed the Arduino IDE.
 If not, you need to do that now.
 There are plenty of instructions on the internet to do that successfully.
+You must also install support for the ESP32 and you can use Google to find the instructions.
 I was using IDE V2.3.2 and now the just available V2.3.3.
 The Arduino IDE is needed to load the firmware for the ESP32 module.
 Locate the ESP32_OLED_Test_V1.ino on the GitHub and download it to your PC.
 Save it in a new directory called “VB Dynamic DC Load” in the Arduino directory on your PC, it is most likely located in your Documents directory.

 After you saved it there, use the Arduino IDE to locate the file and load it into the IDE.

-After that installation, in Tools select Board and search for the DOIT ESP32 DEVKIT V1 in the esp32 branch.
+After loading the firmware, in Tools select Board and search for the DOIT ESP32 DEVKIT V1 in the esp32 branch.
 That’s the ESP module we use, and the firmware will most likely only work with that module.

 Compile and download the firmware and see if it gives you any errors.